 Know exactly how to get to Semporna from Tawau here or Sandakan here.
-You can also check out this full guide to Semporna island hopping here or read our full travel guide to Sabah here.
+You can also check out this full guide to Semporna island hopping here, all the best hotels in Semporna here or read our full travel guide to Sabah here.

 Planning a trip to Malaysia?
 Have any questions?
 Join our Malaysia Travel Planning Facebook group here now!
 It’s the perfect place to ask any questions and to be inspired!